 “Having the government debt being 1.2 times larger than the economy is not a very good thing,” says Braun.
 “And it really jumped up because of the pandemic.
 But even before that, it's been rising since the great recession.”

 Currently, more than $965 million is spent every day just in interest on the national debt.
-The Peterson Foundation estimates that will triple over the next decade, making it the fastest-growing item in the federal budget.
+The Peter G. Peterson Foundation estimates that will triple over the next decade, making it the fastest-growing item in the federal budget.